fediverse-devnet/feditest/docs/plan/index.md

 * But where it is also possible to add tests that apply only to specific apps, or specific combinations of specific apps;

-* That has facilities to limit the tests being run on any run to what is currently of interest to the tester;
+* That has facilities to limit the tests being executed on any run to what is currently of interest to the tester;

-* That can run “all tests against all known Fediverse apps and all combinations of them” at the limit; while it is unlikely that anybody ever would want to do that in one run (the effort to do so grows quadratically with the number of apps/app versions), this theoretical ability guarantees that the test suite architecture can accommodate any subset (such as testing one app against the top-10 others) a tester may be interested in.
+* That can run “all tests against all known Fediverse apps and all combinations of them” at the limit.
+While it is unlikely that anybody ever would want to do that in one run (the effort to do so grows quadratically with the number of apps/app versions), this theoretical ability guarantees that the test suite architecture can accommodate any subset (such as testing one app against the top-10 others) a tester may be interested in.